 We turn now to the following question: As firms expand and contract, do they treat far and near employees differently with respect to employment adjustments?
 To see the motivation for this question, consider why a firm might vary its treatment of far and near employees as its growth rate varies.
 When a firm rapidly expands employment, it draws down the local supply of suitable jobseekers.
 In turn, this more rapid drawdown encourages the firm to cast a wider net and expend more effort to recruit and hire far employees.8 Thus, we hypothesize that the hiring rate is more sensitive to the firm-level expansion rate for far as compared to near employees.
-Alternatively, when firms rapidly contract employment, the effects may fall more heavily on far employees because employees see them as less connected to the organization or easier to replace.
-Far employees may also be more likely to quit from shrinking firms, if they have a broader set of outside options.9 Thus, we hypothesize that the separation rate of near employees.
+Alternatively, when firms rapidly contract employment, the effects may fall more heavily on far employees because employers see them as less connected to the organization or easier to replace.
+Far employees may also be more likely to quit from shrinking firms, if they have a broader set of outside options.9 Thus, we hypothesize that the separation rate of far employees is more sensitive to the firm-level contraction rate than the separation rate of near employees.
 In this section, we develop novel evidence that lets us assess these hypotheses.